Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal

 Shoes Deform Feet

 Like ballet pointe shoes or Chinese footbinding, most shoes on the market today are not designed for the natural shape of human feet.
 Having danced on pointe shoes as a professional classical ballet dancer for over two decades, it has taken me several years of intense research and practice to get my own damaged feet back to near-normal again.
 My findings are worth sharing with anyone who has children and/or suffers from feet damaged by fashion shoes (which is most of us).
-I shall also clear up some myths propagated by the shoe industry and point your feet towards better, alternative shoemakers.
+I shall also clear up some myths propagated by the shoe industry and point your feet in the direction of better, alternative shoemakers.

 Side Effects of Shoes

 Western shoes for men, women, and children, including trainers, can seriously deform your feet because their design follows an unnatural shoe last shape.
 Having the feet strapped in an anatomically unsuitable shape seriously affects posture.
-A good posture cannot be achieved unless the base-foundation—i.e., the feet and ankles—is free enough to function following its nature-given design.
-When the foundation is restricted and out of alignment it becomes weak and broken and causes the entire building to crumbles and eventually collapse.
+A good posture cannot be achieved unless the base foundation—i.e., the feet and ankles—is free enough to function following its nature-given design.
+When the foundation is restricted and out of alignment it becomes weak and broken and causes the entire building to crumble and eventually collapse.
 The type of shoes you wear directly affects the health of your entire body.

 Why Do We Wear Shoes?
 Don’t Be a Pushover

 The original function of shoes is to protect the feet from rough ground and weather.
 The bigger and broader your base, the stronger and more grounded and balanced your stance will be.
-If your toes are squashed together and not allowed to spread out as they are designed to do for maximum support and balance, then the weight of your body is being shifted backwards mostly onto the heels in tight, narrow flat shoes.
-In high heels, the weight is shifted on the forefoot.
-In both cases, ill-fitting shoes not only cause permanent damage to the feet, they also make you prone to being very easily pushed over when you are are standing or walking.
-Don't be a push-over!
+If your toes are squashed together and not allowed to spread out as they are designed to do for maximum support and balance, then the weight of your body is being shifted backward mostly onto the heels in tight, narrow flat shoes.
+In high heels, the weight is shifted onto the forefoot.
+In both cases, ill-fitting shoes not only cause permanent damage to the feet but also make you prone to being very easily pushed over when you are standing or walking.
+Don't be a pushover!

 Deformities Caused by Shoes